India fires missiles into Pakistani territory in what Islambad calls 'act of war'

 ISLAMABAD (AP) — India fired missiles into Pakistani-controlled territory in several locations early Wednesday, killing at least eight people including a child, in what Pakistan's leader called an act of war.

-India said it was striking infrastructure used by militants linked to last month's massacre of tourists in the Indian-controlled portion of Kashmir.
+India said it struck infrastructure used by militants linked to last month's massacre of tourists in the Indian-controlled portion of Kashmir.

 At least three civilians were also killed in Indian-controlled Kashmir by Pakistani shelling, the Indian army said in a statement.